cloudsnippets/cloudsnippets-blog/ruchira/The Evolution of the Cloud.md

 ## Kubernetes

-There were players on the ***PaaS marketplace*** and individuals and development organizations were often locked-in to a provider owing to the proprietary ways in which the software had to be developed and deployed.
+Individuals and development organizations were often locked-in to a provider owing to the proprietary ways in which the software had to be developed and deployed.
 Migration from vendor to vendor as the software needed to scale and price-based selection were inhibited.

 [***Kubernetes***](http://kubernetes.io) is an answer to this problem.
 Kubernetes is a whole ***cloud operating system*** that can run with any ***PaaS vendor***.
 Developers can target Kubernetes during design and development and then run on any vendor's platform.